coders4help/volunteer_planner/README.md

 3. Push the updated translations to git. **Do not intend to translate in the local .po files, any changes here will be overwritten when translations are pulled from [tx](https://www.transifex.com/coders4help/volunteer-planner/).**
 4. Transifex will automatically update the source strings via github once a day and make them available for translation.
 4.1.
 If necessary, translation managers (meaning VP's Transifex project admins) can update the source language manually using the tx client command `tx push -s django`.
-5. Translators will then translate on [tx](https://www.transifex.com/coders4help/volunteer-planner/)
+5. Translators will then translate on [VP's Transifex project](https://www.transifex.com/coders4help/volunteer-planner/)
 6. When new translations are available on Transifex `tx pull` will update the local .po files with translations from TX
 7. `./manage.py makemessages --no-wrap --no-obsolete` will reformat po files in a more readable single-line message string format
 8. `./manage.py compilemessages`